NguyenCatTuong/nct-coin/README.md

 # nct-coin project blockchain cá nhân (Các công nghệ mới trong phát triển phầm mềm 19_3)

-Họ và tên: Nguyễn Cát Tường
+Họ và tên: Nguyễn Cát Tường.\
-MSSV: 18120644
+MSSV: 18120644.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run this project

 In the project directory, you can run:

-### `1. npm install' - for the first time, helping you to install the packages.
+### `1. npm install` - for the first time, helping you to install the packages.
 ### `2. npm start` - From the second time, if do not install any package.
 Just only using this script to run the project.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.